Fattoush Lebanese Salad

 Balsamic Roasted Fall Vegetables with Sumac ~ Boulder Locavore

-Spicy Roasted Shrimp with Garlic and Red Pepper ~ Kalyn’s Kitchen
+Spicy Baked Shrimp with Garlic ~ Kalyn’s Kitchen

 - 2 Joseph's Flax, Oat Bran, and Whole Wheat pita bread, cut into strips about 3/4 inch wide, then toasted and crumbled (see notes)